AlenaBukilic/budget-serverless-app/README.md

 ## Authentication

-Authentication is implemented using Auth0 application and using asymmetrically encrypted JWT tokens.
+Authentication is implemented using Auth0 application, using asymmetrically encrypted JWT tokens.

 ## Logging